-When it comes to preventing termite damage, the experts here at Arrow Pest Control trust the number-one termite control product in the United States.
+When it comes to stopping or preventing termite damage in Montclair, Clark, and Short Hills as well as throughout our multi-county service area, the experts here at Arrow Pest Control trust the number-one termite control product in the United States.
 Our technicians are certified Termidor installers with the experience and expertise to install a complete Termidor barrier around your property that will stop termites and eliminate invading colonies, no matter how many colonies are attacking.

 Your Arrow Pest Control technician will also take care of maintaining your termite barrier and performing detailed annual inspections to monitor for the presence of termite signs or termite damage.